Therefor-Therefore | Commonly Confused Words

 etymology

-• Therefore is commonly used in both written and spoken English to show a logical conclusion or result.
+• Therefore is used to show a logical conclusion or result in arguments and explanations.

 © 2025 Lithium Lab Pte Ltd